pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Description

-Payment routing is the act of routing a payment through potentially a series of interconnected payment hubs.
-Routing payment effectively enables performing actions on hosts with which you don't necessarily share an immediate payment link.
-This opens up the door for hosts, renters, even non Sia users, to perform actions on hosts.
+Payment routing is the act of routing a payment through potentially a series of interconnected hosts or payment hubs.
+This opens up the door for hosts, renters, even non Sia users, to perform actions on hosts with which you don't necessarily share an immediate payment link.

 ## Motivation

 Two of the most attractive use cases for Sia are filesharing and content distribution.
 For both cases, a user will often be required to make a micro payment to a host, where they don't have a preexisting payment channel with that host.
-By implementing payment routing we enable anybody that has an existing payment channel with a host, to make payment on behalf of somebody else.
+Through routing payments along these payment channels, users will be able to interact with any (reachable) host in the network.

 ## Payment Hubs